brendt/stitcher.io/src/content/blog/2021-07-14-rethinking-with-events.md

 Let's consider "awarding XP" and "unlocking achievements" for a moment.
 These are two equally important parts of our system.
 In fact, there's also an achievement for XP being awarded, which means that our current implementation is either lacking, or that there's some added functionality in `$user-><hljs prop>award</hljs>(10);` that we don't know about.
 Let's assume the latter for now.

-Even though these two parts are equally important and not directly dependant on each other, we've combined them into one process because it seems like they belong together.
+Even though these two parts are equally important and not directly dependent on each other, we've combined them into one process because it seems like they belong together.
 However, an unfortunate side effect of doing so, is that our `<hljs type>RegisterPullRequest</hljs>` class is growing larger and more complex.
 Making a change to how pull request achievements are handled, will inevitably take us to the same place where XP rewards are handled.

 While you might find it still relatively easy to reason about this isolated (simplified) example, I think most of us can agree that yes, in fact, we're mixing several processes together into one: we're creating some kind of "god-class" that manages and oversees a complex process.
 We've created a single point of failure.
-And the more complex our business becomes, this code has the potential to grow larger, complexer and more difficult to reason about.
+And the more complex our business becomes, this code has the potential to grow larger, more complex and more difficult to reason about.

 Speaking for myself, I've written these kinds of classes more than I'd like to admit, and I've seen it applied in many other code bases as well.
 And from experience, I can tell you they grow much larger than the example we're working with today.